-19.1 Employees, during each twelve (12) months following their last date of employment (after the first and each succeeding year of continuous employment with their current Employer), shall be entitled, as set forth below, to paid sick leave at their current regular straight-time hourly rate for bona fide illness or injury off the job.

-19.2 Sick leave pay shall be accrued by an employee depending upon the number of straighttime hours worked, including vacations and holiday hours, by the employee with his current Employer in each twelve (12) months as follows:
+- 19.1 Employees, during each twelve (12) months following their last date of employment (after the first and each succeeding year of continuous employment with their current Employer), shall be entitled, as set forth below, to paid sick leave at their current regular straight-time hourly rate for bona fide illness or injury off the job. - 19.2 Sick leave pay shall be accrued by an employee depending upon the number of straight-time hours worked, including vacations and holiday hours, by the employee with his/her current Employer in each twelve (12) months as follows:

 Hours Worked Hours of Sick Leave Pay

-1400 - 1680 16
+1400 to 1680 16

 1680 to 2080 32

 2080 or more 40

-19.3 Sick leave pay, to the extent it has been earned, shall begin on the first (1st) normally scheduled working day if the employee is hospitalized or has a medically determined disabling outpatient surgery on such first (1st) normally scheduled working day, shall continue for each normally scheduled working day of illness thereafter, and shall be in an amount per day equal to the average number of straight-time hours worked per day by the employee during the past twelve (12) months, provided, 1) the daily total of sick leave pay under this Article and disability payments provided by the Health and Welfare Plan shall not exceed the current regular straight-time rate for the employee's average hours up to eight (8) hours per day: and 2) not more than five (5) days' net pay shall be required in any one workweek.

-19.4 Sick leave pay shall be cumulative from year to year but not to exceed a maximum of one hundred twenty (120) hours.
-Sick leave pay must be earned by employment with the Employer.

-19.5 A doctor's certificate or other authoritative verification of illness may be required by the Employer and, if so, must be presented by the employee prior to returning to work.
+- 19.3 Sick leave pay, to the extent it has been earned, shall begin on the third (3rd) normally scheduled working day of illness or injury-off-the-job or the first (1st) normally scheduled working day if the employee is hospitalized or has a medically determined disabling outpatient surgery on such first (1st) normally scheduled working day and shall continue for each normally scheduled working day of illness thereafter, and shall be in an amount per day equal to the average number of straight-time hours worked per day by the employee during the past twelve (12) months; provided, (1) the daily total of sick leave pay under this Article and disability payments provided by the Health and Welfare Plan shall not exceed the current regular straight-time rate for the employee's average hours up to eight (8) hours per day; and (2) not more than five (5) days of net pay shall be required in any one (1) work week. - 19.4 Sick leave pay shall be cumulative from year to year but not to exceed a maximum of one hundred twenty (120) hours.
+Sick leave pay must be earned by employment with one (1) Employer. - 19.5 A doctor's certificate or other authoritative verification of illness may be required by the Employer and, if so, must be presented by the employee prior to returning to work.

-19.6 Any employee found to have abused sick leave benefits by falsification or misrepresentation, shall thereupon be subject to disciplinary action, reduction or elimination of sick leave benefits (including accumulated sick leave), and shall further restore to the Employer amounts paid to such employee for the period of such absence, or may be discharged by the Employer for such falsification or misrepresentation.

-19.7 Sick leave benefits shall apply only to bona fide cases of illness and injury off the job and shall not apply to on-the-job accidents which are covered elsewhere in this Agreement.

-19.8 Regular part-time employees shall be entitled to use earned sick leave in proportion to average hours worked (pro rata).

-19.9 Employees shall be permitted family leave in accordance with RCW 49.12 on the same terms and conditions (including eligibility requirements) as provided in Sections 19.1 through 19.8 above.
+- 19.6 Any employee found to have abused sick leave benefits by falsification or misrepresentation shall thereupon be subject to disciplinary action, reduction or elimination of sick leave benefits (including accumulated sick leave), and shall further restore to the Employer amounts paid to such employee for the period of such absence, or may be discharged by the Employer for such falsification or misrepresentation. - 19.7 Sick leave benefits shall apply only to bona fide cases of illness and injury off the job and shall not apply to on-the-job accidents which are covered elsewhere in this Agreement. - 19.8 Regular part-time employees shall be entitled to use earned sick leave in proportion to average hours worked (pro rata). - 19.9 Employees shall be permitted family leave in accordance with RCW 49.12 on the same terms and conditions (including eligibility requirements) as provided in Sections 19.1 through 19.8 above.